 KEYT - KCOY - KKFX Chief Meteorologist

 Alan received his Master of Science degree from Mississippi State University.
 In graduate school, he worked as a meteorologist at WCBI-TV in Columbus, Mississippi.
 Prior to that, he spent four years at the University of Alabama, where he earned his Bachelor of Communications degree.
-At Alabama, he also competed as a scholarship athlete on the nationally ranked swimming and diving teams as a 10 meter platform specialist.
+At Alabama, he also competed as a scholarship athlete on the nationally ranked swimming and diving teams as a 10-meter platform specialist.

-"Living so close to the ocean gives us many different climate zones, or ‘microclimates’.
-These different 'microclimates' are most pronounced in the summer months when it can warm to well over 100 degrees in our valleys whereas at the coast, it might only be 60 and foggy."
+"Living so close to the ocean gives us many different microclimates.
+These different microclimates are most pronounced in the summer months when it can warm to well over 100 degrees in our valleys whereas at the coast, it might only be 60 and foggy," says Alan.

-Additionally, he stays active in the community by visiting schools and helping out with a handful of non-profit agencies...including the Dream Foundation, Flower Empower and Pacific Pride Foundation.
-Most recently, he joined the board of Directors with Pacific Pride, and says that he feels honored to work with such a wonderful organization.
+Additionally, he stays active in the community by visiting schools and helping out with a handful of non-profit agencies, including the Dream Foundation, Flower Empower and Pacific Pride Foundation.
+Most recently, he joined the Board of Directors with Pacific Pride, and says that he feels honored to work with such a wonderful organization.